Table of Contents

 Repeats Patient Store Dispensary data; preference can be set to allow processing on all sites where the patient is visible

-Prescriptions Patient Store Preference can be set sync to all sites where the patient is visible
+Prescriptions Patient Store Preference can be set to sync to all sites where the patient is visible

 Name notes Store Store